 5. Tracert/traceroute

 Tracert is a utility that is similar toping but shows much more detailed information about the route that your data takes on its journey to the target that you are testing.
+The internet was designed with redundancy in mind, which means that TCP/IP packets will take the shortest route possible.

 If you have network problems like failed connections or high latency, then tracert will give you detailed information about each router that it passes through on its way.